 The casino is laid out in the center area of deck 6 with various restaurants & venues on both sides of the ship.
 A considerable number of slot machines, poker, black-jack and roulette are located here.

-NOTE: Image is the property of Norwegian Cruise Lines
+NOTE: All the above images are the property of Norwegian Cruise Lines

 Speciality Dining